Admissions Requirements for International students

 - Graduate applicants must have a degree equivalent to a four-year U.S. bachelor’s degree from an accredited college or university.
 Students that have completed their baccalaureate degree in a country that is a Signatory of the Bologna Declaration are considered to have a bachelor’s degree equivalent to a four-year U.S. bachelor’s degree.
 For a list of countries that are Signatories of the Bologna Declaration please see: http://www.ond.vlaanderen.be/hogeronderwijs/bologna/pcao/index.htm

 - Applicants must submit official transcripts from the university that granted the bachelor’s degree and from all other institutions of higher education where coursework was completed.
 A grade point average (GPA) of 3.0 is required from the last 60 semester hours (90 quarter hours) of undergraduate or graduate coursework.
-Applicants with a GPA of less than 3.0 may be admitted with an MAT (Miller Analogies Test) score of 395 or higher or a GRE (Graduate Record Examination) score of 450 or higher on both the Verbal and Quantitative sections and a score of 3.5 or higher on the Analytical Writing section.
+Applicants with a GPA of less than 3.0 may be admitted with an Miller Analogies Test (MAT) or Graduate Record Exam (GRE) score.
+If the applicant’s GPA is 3.0 or higher, the test requirement is waived.
+If the GPA is less than 3.0 minimum required score for (a) MAT: 395 or higher; (b) GRE: minimum quantitative score: 147 and minimum verbal score: 148 and a 3.5 or higher on the Analytical Writing section.
 See note below regarding our policy on original documents.

 - Academic Records Policy: Original documents are preferred, but certified copies are acceptable.
 Copies must be certified as official either by the institution or an official of the United States Embassy.
 Certified English translations of these records are also required.
 Students within the United States may obtain a notarized copy of the original transcript from an Official Public Notary.
 Photocopies and/or faxed copies of records are not acceptable.

-4. Financial documentation: Students must submit an official copy of personal or parent’s/sponsor’s bank statement showing a balance of at least $32,075 and/or official award letters for any scholarships/grants.
+Students must submit an official copy of personal or parent’s/sponsor’s bank statement showing a balance of at least $40,000 and/or official award letters for any scholarships/grants.

 - The current tuition and fees at Western Oregon University are explained and estimated on the Tuition and Fees page.
 Please review the details for an explanation of how this estimate was made.